ACC-HelloWorld/4-hardware-software-communication/README.md

 > NOTE: This section requires you to be actively running your completed code from this section on your microcontroller with it connected to a 2.4 GHz WPA-2 wireless network per the ["Before you Begin"](https://www.sciencedirect.com/science/article/pii/S2666166723002964?via%3Dihub#sec1) instructions, which you should have completed in a prior module.
 If you do not have the required wireless network, you can use a mobile hotspot in extended compatibility mode or a SIM-enabled router (see [recommendations](https://github.com/sparks-baird/self-driving-lab-demo/discussions/83)).

 You will update [`microcontroller_client.py`](./microcontroller_client.py) based on [the tutorial example](https://ac-microcourses.readthedocs.io/en/latest/courses/hello-world/1.4-hardware-software-communication.html) so that it *receives commands* for controlling an RGB LED and *sends sensor data* from a (dummy) AS7341 light sensor along with the original command.
 A number of dummy modules are installed by default to allow you to run dummy tests without the microcontroller.
-However, you are expected to copy this code to your microcontroller and have it actively running during the testing.
+This makes it easy to test on Codespaces while you're developing the script.
+However, you are expected to copy this code to your microcontroller and have it actively running during the testing for the tests to pass.

-Use the file named [`my_secrets.py`](my_secrets.py) (autogenerated by Codespaces) to store your secrets instead of `secrets.py` to avoid clashing with Python's built-in `secrets` module when running on Codespaces and GitHub Actions.
+Use the file named [`my_secrets.py`](my_secrets.py) (autogenerated by Codespaces) instead of `secrets.py` to store your secrets to avoid clashing with Python's built-in `secrets` module when running on Codespaces and GitHub Actions.
 The file is created automatically when you create your codespace, but it is ignored by git (see [`.gitignore`](.gitignore)).
 You should not commit or push this file to the GitHub repo.
 Rather, it's something to be uploaded to the microcontroller.

 Within the script, the `run_color_experiment` dummy function takes red, green, and blue values as inputs and returns a dictionary mapping from the channel names to the dummy intensity values.
 See the function documentation for more information and an example.